jjwithanr/obsidian_bible_study/docs/New Testament/John/John6.md

 #### v.29
 >Jesus answered, "The work of God is this: to believe in the one he has sent."

+#### v.35
+>Then Jesus declared, "I am the bread of life.
+He who comes to me will never go hungry, and he who believes in me will never be thirsty.

 #### v.56
 >Whoever eats my flesh and drinks my blood remains in me, and I in him.